-Referred to Committee on Judiciary
+Referred to Committee on Growth and Infrastructure

-SUMMARY-Revises provisions relating to prohibited acts concerning the use of marijuana and the operation of a vehicle or vessel.
-(BDR 43-598)
+SUMMARY-Revises provisions related to marijuana.
+(BDR 43-1065)

-FISCAL NOTE: Effect on Local Government: May have Fiscal Impact.
+FISCAL NOTE: Effect on Local Government: No.

 Effect on the State: Yes.

-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-AN ACT relating to public safety; revising provisions relating to prohibited acts concerning the use of marijuana and the operation of a vehicle or vessel; and providing other matters properly relating thereto.
+AN ACT relating to marijuana; revising provisions relating to prohibited acts concerning the use of marijuana and the operation of a vehicle or vessel; requiring the Nevada Commission on Minority Affairs to conduct a study relating to disparities and unlawful discrimination in the licensure of marijuana establishments and medical marijuana establishments; directing the Legislative Commission to appoint a committee to conduct an interim study relating to marijuana and the levels of intoxication established by the laws of this State; and providing other matters properly relating thereto.